jax-parker/kayak-app/README.md

 I have chosen a font that is clear to read - Roboto
 ![Roboto](https://res.cloudinary.com/dwvsz0fug/image/upload/v1698425341/Roboto-font_wj7bks.png)
 #### Imagery
+The images on this website are user uploaded except for the logo which was created at [Looka.com](https://looka.com/)
 ## Technologies
 The website has been implemented with the use of a variety of technologies.